mwhalm/FHR-Extraction/README.md

 Requires numpy, pandas, matplotlib, and scipy.

 It will show a plot for each PPG and save it.
-You can then close it and it will process the next PPG.
+It prints the RMSE and MAE for each detector and the combined signal.
+You can then close graph and it will process the next PPG.